htw1127/matrix_builder/readme.md

 Contributor: Taewoo Han\
 Advisor: Dr. Forrest Laine\
-This project was started during UC Berkeley Spring 2020 as a research project.
+This project started during UC Berkeley Spring 2020 as a research project.
 If there is any issue or recommendation regarding the program, please email me at: *htw1127@gmail.com*